Board Chair’s Message – 2020-21

 Louise Laplante, Executive Director

-Please take the time to read all the great reports and stories produced by the CLE Team included in this booklet.
+Please take the time to read all the great reports produced by the CLE Team.